GazzaJ/CI-MS4-RefereE-pay/TESTING.md

 ![Add Match](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/functionality-testing/add-match.png)

 ##### Add Travel
-The Add Travel page enables Match Officials and Superusers to add Match officials travel expenses so that they get added to the matchg fees.
+The Add Travel page enables Match Officials and Superusers to add Match officials travel expenses so that they get added to the match fees.
 This section validates the functionality of this page.

 |   Test | Function        | Desired Result | Actual Result | Chrome v 92.0.4515.159 | Firefox v 84.0 (64-bit) |
 |:------:|-----------------|----------------|---------------|:----------------------:|:-----------------------:|